FAQ Livestream Concerts

 The Livestream Concerts can be viewed on your personal computer, laptop, smartphone, iPad or tablet.
 For an optimal concert experience, we suggest you watch the concert on the biggest possible screen.
 You can connect your laptop to your TV, for instance (for instructions, click here).

 What do I need to watch a Livestream Concert?

 - You need a device on which you can watch a Livestream Concert.
 Preferably a personal computer, laptop, tablet or iPad, or your smartphone.

 - Make sure your device has the latest version of your browser (Google Chrome, Firefox, Edge, Safari).
-Check this website to see what the most up-to-date version is.

 - Make sure you have a stable internet connection.